Source-to-Contract and the

 Changes to Source-to-Contract: Procurement Regime Selection

-When creating a Sourcing Project, users will be able to select which regulations to use, from the following list:
+When creating a Sourcing Project, users can select which regulations to use, from the following list:

 • Public Contract Regulations 2015 (PCR 2015)